 Office of History and Archaeology news

-While the Office of History and Archaeology staff are working remotely, we recommend people contact staff by email.
+The Office of History and Archaeology staff are working on a hybrid schedule.
+We recommend people contact staff by email.
 If you have a general inquiry, a project for review, or state cultural resources investigation permit application please use one of the following email addresses:

 General inquiry, geographic names, Alaska Historical Commission, etc.: dnr.oha@alaska.gov